relu-org/Otto-von-Bismarck/README.md

 It takes the JSON formatted data and pushes it via GitHub API (v3) to user selectable repository.
 It uses GitHub's OAtuh2 for authenticating user.

+## Installation

+Copy `.env.sample` to `.env` and populate it with your's GitHub Application ID and secret

 ## Usage

 Just post as `data` JSON list containing file objects described below.